 Do you specialize in any industry?

-I specialize in social enterprises, worker-owned cooperatives, community grassroots organizations, as well as independent makers, artists, and crafters.
+I specialize in independent makers, artists, and crafters, as well as social enterprises, worker-owned cooperatives, community grassroots organizations.
 Additionally, I work extensively with women-owned, minority-owned, and LGBTQAIP-owned microenterprises.